easytarget/esp32-cam-webserver/README.md

 By default the sketch assumes you have an AI-THINKER board, it creates an AccessPoint called `ESP32-CAM-CONNECT` and with the password `InsecurePassword`; connect to that and then browse to [`http://192.168.4.1/`](http://192.168.4.1/).
 This is nice and easy for testing and demo purposes.

-To make a permanent config for a different board, or with your home wifi settings etc. copy (or rename) the file `myconfig.sample.h` in the sketch folder to `myconfig.h`

-You can now set a camera name, board model, wifi settings and some other defaults in that file.
-And because this is your private copy it will not get overwritten if you update the main sketch!
+To make a permanent config with your home wifi settings, different defaults or a different board; copy (or rename) the file `myconfig.sample.h` in the sketch folder to `myconfig.h`.
+Because this is your private copy of the config it will not get overwritten if you update the main sketch!

 ### Programming

-Assuming you are using the latest Espressif Arduino core the AI-THINKER board (or whatever you use) will appear in the ESP32 Arduino section of the boards list.
+Assuming you are using the latest Espressif Arduino core the `AI-THINKER` board (or whatever board you select for programming) will appear in the ESP32 Arduino section of the boards list.
 ![IDE board config](Docs/board-selection-small.png)

 Compile and upload the code from the IDE, when the `Connecting...` appears in the console reboot the ESP32 module while keeping **GPIO0** grounded.
 You can release GPO0 once the sketch is uploading, most boards have a 'boot' button to trigger a reboot.